cusanovichlab/txciatac/README.md

 python3.6 scidropatac_fastq_deconvoluter_by_sample_idx.py <(zcat $fastq1) <(zcat $fastq2) $index $output_prefix
 ```
-## Append tn5 barcode to the index line in FASTQ and remove the first 27 bases which are ME (19bp) and tn5 bc (8bp) from Read2
+## Append tn5 barcode
+### Tn5 barcodes are attached to Read2.
+This code will move the Tn5 bc from Read2 to the index line in FASTQ file.
 ### pbs file: scidropatac_add_tn5.bc.py; use Python 3.6
 ```
 # mv Unknown fastqs to unknown folder